 In a single 12-month period ending last summer, a record-breaking 570 wolves were trapped, hunted and killed in Idaho.

-Please help today with a matched gift to the Saving Life on Earth Fund.
+Please help with a gift to our Wolf Defense Fund.

 For the wild,